How to eat low carb as a vegan

 Here’s why: after you eat, your body breaks down the protein from your food into amino acids, the “building blocks” of protein.
 Although there are 20 amino acids found in protein, 9 are essential, meaning they must come from your diet because your body can’t make them.

 Protein from animals is “complete,” providing all the essential amino acids in amounts your body needs.
-In contrast, plant protein sources (with the exception of soy and nutritional yeast) are “incomplete,” because they lack sufficient amounts of one or more essential amino acids.7
+But plant proteins (with the exception of soy and nutritional yeast) are “incomplete,” because they lack sufficient amounts of one or more essential amino acid.7

 The good news?
 Combining different types of plants can provide all the essential amino acids in the amounts required.

 The bad news?
-Reducing carbs means limiting or omitting several food combinations that provide “complete” protein.
-For example, vegan diets often pair legumes like beans and peas – a great source of the amino acid lysine but low in another, methionine – with grains that are high in methionine but low in lysine.
+Reducing carbs means limiting several food combinations that provide “complete” protein.
+For example, vegan diets often pair legumes like beans and peas – high in the amino acid lysine but low in another, methionine – with grains that are high in methionine but low in lysine.
 Combos like these can create carb overload.